Getting Started

 CubeDynamics runs anywhere xarray runs: laptops, HPC clusters, or hosted notebooks.

-Most users start by loading a cube from an existing dataset.
+Most users start by loading a cube-like stream from an existing dataset.
 For example, this creates a precipitation cube from PRISM:

 import cubedynamics as cd